-A Copy of your "Plan of Activities" (POA) filed with the FAA is also required for aircraft
+A Copy of your "Plan of Activities" (POA) filed with the FAA is also required for manned aircraft

 Please contact us once a specific location has been chosen to determine the availability of that location on the date you desire.
-All locations requested are tentative and are not guaranteed reserved until your paperwork is received, completed, signed and paid in full.
+All locations requested are tentative and are not guaranteed reserved until your paperwork is received, completed, signed, paid in full and received by the BLM.